Two essays: School district responses to state building aid and determinants of pay-as-you-go financing of state capital projects

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Wang, Wen, "Two essays: School district responses to state building aid and determinants of pay-as-you-go financing of state capital projects" (2006).
 Public Administration - Dissertations.
-Paper 20.
+20.